 - Supportive Housing for Justice-Involved Frequent Users of County Public Systems: A Guide for County Officials.
 Issue brief.
 Washington, DC: National Association of Counties, 2013.

 Major Prior Work Experience

 - U.S. District Court for the District of Columbia, Hon.
-Judge Barbara J. Rothstein, Washington, DC January 2015, Legal Intern
+Judge Barbara J. Rothstein, Washington, DC, Legal Intern

 - D.C.
 Bar Pro Bono Program, Washington, DC, Summer Law Clerk

 - National Association of Counties, Washington, DC, Justice Associate

 - Member, American Bar Association Forum on Affordable Housing and Community Development

 - Articles Editor, Georgetown Journal of Legal Ethics